hb9kns/plog/README.md

 	## Template file for plog configuration
 	## Please copy as .plog.rc and modify as needed!
+	## Note: uses "$wdir" and "$mydir" as defined by calling script!

+	# set to additional existing file,
+	# if you want to include additional local config
+	# which will be processed at the end
+	localrc="$wdir/.plog.rc.local"

 	# list of e-mail addresses
 	adds='ad.txt'